As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Please read our disclosure for more info.

 It’s a difficult question to answer definitely.
 On one hand, even short periods of mindfulness practice can have a beneficial effect on our mind.
 On the other hand, meditation is not the type of thing that should be rushed or forced, both in terms of duration and frequency.
 To become more skilled at meditation practice, you ought to learn to relax and relent to your thoughts.
 Ironically, the harder you try to calm yourself, the less likely you are to achieve a meditative state.
 It’s catch-22.

-The best strategy is to start small and slowly build up.
-Most meditation practitioners recommend starting first thing in the morning to start your day off with a calm state of mind.
+When you start meditating, the best strategy is to start small and slowly build up.
+Most practitioners recommend starting first thing in the morning to start your day off with a calm state of mind.
 Try sitting still and directing your attention inwards for 5 minutes at a time.
 There are various techniques to help you increase awareness to your mental and physical awareness, some are as simple as focusing on your breaths and physical sensations.

 How do you meditate every day?